uzobola/ecommerce_docker_deployment/README.md

 3. Create a t3.medium EC2 called "Docker_Terraform".
 This will be your Jenkins NODE instance.
 Install Java 17, Terraform, Docker, and AWS CLI onti it.
 For this workload it would be easiest to use the same .pem key for both of these instances to avoid confusion when trying to connect them.

+   NOTE: Make sure you configure AWS CLI and that Terraform can create infrastructure using your credentials (Optional: Consider adding a verification in your pipeline stage to check for this to avoid errors).

-4. The next few steps will guide you on how to set up a Jenkins Node Agent.
+5. The next few steps will guide you on how to set up a Jenkins Node Agent.

   a.
 Make sure both instances are running and then log into the Jenkins console in the Jenkins Manager instance.
 On the left side of the home page under the navigation panel and "Build Queue", Click on "Build Executor Status"